-SB 1743 was authored by state Senator Steve Russell (R-45) and state Representative Leslie Osborn (R-47).
+SB 1743 was authored by state Senator Steve Russell (R-45) and State Representative Leslie Osborn (R-47).
 This legislation is particularly important as noise complaints are being used more frequently as an excuse to close shooting ranges, informal shooting areas, and hunting lands throughout the country.
 Additionally, increased use of suppressors will help eliminate many of these complaints and protect hunting and shooting areas well into the future.
 Most importantly, it will help protect hunters’ hearing.
 For more information on firearms and suppressors, please click here.

-NRA-ILA extends a sincere thanks to Bryon Gaston of Major Malfunctions Munitions for his time and efforts conducting valuable suppressor demonstrations.
+NRA-ILA extends a sincere thanks to Bryon Gaston of Major Malfunctions Munitions for his time and efforts in conducting valuable suppressor demonstrations.
 Because of his support, many elected officials had the opportunity to gain experience with firearm suppressors in person.

-NRA-ILA also thanks Miles Hall, Will Andrews and the helpful employees of Oklahoma City’s H and H Gun Range for making their range available on several occasions, allowing these instructive suppressor shooting demonstrations.
+NRA-ILA also thanks Miles Hall, Will Andrews, and the helpful employees of Oklahoma City’s H and H Gun Range for making their range available on several occasions, allowing these instructive suppressor shooting demonstrations.

 Without the help of Bryon Gaston and H and H Gun Range, Senate Bill 1743 might not have passed.